Subscribe to The Literary Fantasy Magazine to get Summer 2025 early!

 Editor-in-Chief: James D. Mills

 James D. Mills was born and raised in the heat of California’s Central Valley.
-Now he resides in the lush, green city of Bloomington, Indiana, where he and his partner, Eden, live a slow life of cultivation and self-sufficiency alongside a menagerie of furry friends.
-He attends Southern New Hampshire University where he will soon earn his bachelor’s in creative writing and psychology.
+Now he resides in Bloomington, Indiana, where he and his partner, Eden, live a slow life of cultivation and self-sufficiency alongside a menagerie of furry friends.
+He earned his BA in Creative Writing and Psychology from Southern New Hampshire University cum laude.
+He is currently enrolled in SNHU's MBA program.

 His short fiction has been published by the Penmen Review, Floyd County Moonshine, and Calliope on the Web, among others.